noble-noob159a/test_github.io/docs/assignment-3.md

 ## Overview
 - **Dataset:** [Cards Image Dataset](https://www.kaggle.com/datasets/gpiosenka/cards-image-datasetclassification?select=cards.csv)
    + Image classification dataset.
-   + Contains 8154 images of playing cards (52 standard cards + joker).
+   + Contains 8154 images of playing cards.
-- Given an image of a playing card, we need to classify it into one of the 53 distinct classes.
+- Given an image of a playing card, we need to classify it into one of the 53 distinct classes (52 standard playing card classes and the Joker).
 - **Multi-class classification model:**
     + **Input:** An RGB image of a playing card.
     + **Output:** The class label (e.g., 'ace of spades', 'queen of hearts', 'joker').